 Today’s prescription sunglasses are not confined to making one look dowdy or smarmy.
 Many of the most popular brands have lines of corrective sunglasses: Oakley, Maui Jim, Gucci, Nike, Ralph Lauren, Adidas – these are just a few.
 The cut, styling, and color of the lenses determine the look of the shades, as do the frame’s design and material.
 Athletes use them; celebrities use them; there are even prescription sunglasses for pets!
 Sunglasses are pretty much a prerequisite nowadays for people who spend a lot of time outdoors – prescription or not.

-Articles of Interest ...Be a Man of Mystery With Spy Sun Glasses
+Articles of Interest ...Approximate the Look of Matrix Sun Glasses